STADT No-Loss Electric Propulsion Systems for Ships

 The Guideline to Electric Propulsion

+Electric propulsion is a natural choice for a lot of different ship types, and there are many reasons why this solution is so popular.
 Fuel savings, emission reductions, ECA regulations, redundancy, reduced noise and vibration, low maintenance, space utilisation, battery storage, and the use of LNG-electric propulsion are just some of the reasons to choose electric propulsion.

 After some years of preparation, STADT has moved into a new maritime centre in Gjerdsvika, Norway.Read more